WDI-SEA/python-debug-activity-short-reading/README.md

 Questions?
 Comments?
 1. Log an issue to this repo to alert me of a problem.
 2. Suggest an edit yourself by forking this repo, making edits, and submitting a pull request with your changes back to our master branch.
-3. Hit me up on Slack at @brandib.
+3. Hit me up on Slahttps://github.com/Hoan-K-Le/python-debug-activity-short-reading.gitck at @brandib.
 --->

 In this homework, you're going to write code for a challenge problem and answer some reading comprehension questions.

 You will practice these programming concepts we've covered in class:

-* Type conversion
+- Type conversion
-* Escape characters and string formatting
+- Escape characters and string formatting
-* Debugging techniques
+- Debugging techniques
-* Variable scope
+- Variable scope

 ---